CynthiaJerono/Phase_3_Project/README.md

 ## 4. Modeling

 The "status_group" variable was my target I changed it from ternery into a binary format, typically indicating whether a water well is functional or non-functional, the categories "non- functional" and "functional needs repair" can be combined into a single category representing non-functional wells, while "functional" remains unchanged.
 I Label-Encoded the categorical variables and categorised the target.
 Our baseline model was Dummy Classifier with the StandardScaler as our scaler, just to test how our chosen attributes would perform on a basic level.
-We then explored other more sophisticated models like the Decision trees, K-Nearest -Neighbours, SVM and Random Forest.
+We then explored other more sophisticated models like the Decision trees,  Decision Tree with GridsearchCV,Support Vector Machine (SVM) classifier, K-Nearest Neighbors,K-Nearest Neighbors with grid search,Logistic regression.
+It was low at first giving 0.59 so perfoming feature engineering improved the moved accuracy by 14 % t0 0.73.

 ---